howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 <Instruction>

-Open `App.js` and update the router import on the top of the file:
+Also update the router import on the top of the file:

 ```js(path=".../hackernews-react-apollo/src/components/App.js")
 import { Switch, Route, Redirect } from 'react-router-dom'